Davis-love-AI/tensorrt-slim/README.md

 export CPLUS_INCLUDE_PATH=/usr/lib/x86_64-linux-gnu/gstreamer-1.0/include:$CPLUS_INCLUDE_PATH
 ```

-Fix a weird OpenGL linking problem:
+Finally, on the Jetson TX2, you may face a weird OpenGL linking problem which can be solved this way:
 ```bash
 sudo rm /usr/lib/aarch64-linux-gnu/libGL.so
 sudo ln -s /usr/lib/aarch64-linux-gnu/tegra/libGL.so /usr/lib/aarch64-linux-gnu/libGL.so
 ```
-Trick coming from the `jetson-inference` examples.
+Note, this trick is coming from the `jetson-inference` Github examples.

-# Python converting script TF -> TF-RT protobufs
+# Python converting script TF => TF-RT protobufs

+In order to use a TensorFlow model in TF-RT, you first need to export the weights in some protobuf binary file.
-One may first need to generate the protobuf python sources:
+To start with, generate the protobuf python sources:
 ```bash
 protoc  --python_out=../python network.proto
 ```